cmu-phil/tetrad/README.md

 ## Setting up Java

+You will need to set up Java on your machine.
 For setting up Java, see our [Wiki article on the topic](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java:-Tutorial-for-Newbies-and-Experts-Alike).

 ## Tetrad GUI Application